What is nonverbal communication: importance, types, and examples

 The time you take to reply to a conversation impacts the overall value and worth of the communication.
 Chronemics is given value, especially in remote or hybrid working formats.
 Significant and frequent delays and excuses build up an uncomfortable environment.

-Chronemics include arriving on time, starting a meeting on time, concluding a discussion on time, and so on.
-These factors signify the respect and regard you hold for your team members.
-You need to understand that time is the most precious resource that your employees hold.
-Ensure that you do not misuse this resource at your disposal.
+Chronemics include arriving on time, starting a meeting on time, concluding a discussion on time, etc. These factors signify the respect and regard you hold for your team members.
+You need to understand that time is your employees’ most precious resource.
+Ensure that you do not misuse this resource.

 7. Artifacts – Objects or images